domes the damp shaded forest floor softly

 Not Threatened

 Someone has been barbering the forest floor.
 A moss that looks like it was trimmed by a careful hand.
-Pincushion moss forms dense, rounded, pale greyish-green cushions that look exactly like they have been trimmed by a careful hand – tight and compact, as if a gardener came through with shears and clipped the landscape into neat little pillows.
+Pincushion moss forms dense, rounded, pale greyish-green cushions.
+They look exactly like they have been trimmed.
+Tight and compact.
+As if a gardener came through with shears and clipped the landscape into neat little pillows.
 A moss that does not need a gardener.
 This is one of the neatest, tidiest mosses in New Zealand.
-The cushions appear almost artificial, the sort of thing that might be bought at a garden centre to stick pins into.
-Leaves pack so tightly together that no gaps remain, creating a smooth, rounded surface that sheds water like a thatched roof.
+The cushions appear almost artificial.
+The sort of thing that might be bought at a garden centre to stick pins into.
+Leaves pack so tightly together that no gaps remain.
+Creating a smooth, rounded surface that sheds water like a thatched roof.
 Landscape architects would weep with joy.
 A moss that is too perfect to be wild.
-Each leaf is thick and spongy, constructed from large, dead, water-holding cells called hyaline cells, surrounded by a living network of green cells.
+Each leaf is thick and spongy.
+Constructed from large, dead, water-holding cells called hyaline cells.
+Surrounded by a living network of green cells.
 This gives the moss its pale colour and soft, springy texture.
-The leaves curve to a point, overlapping like fish scales.
+The leaves curve to a point.
+Overlapping like fish scales.
 A moss that is soft but tough.
 Growth is slow.
 A cushion ten centimetres across may be decades old.
-Reproduction happens via spores released from capsules on short stalks, but the real pleasure is tactile: press a hand into a cushion and feel the dense, springy resistance.
-To find pincushion moss is to spot those pale green domes on the forest floor, on rotting logs, beside streams.
-Tight, compact, tidy – a living pincushion on the ground.
+Reproduction happens via spores released from capsules on short stalks.
+But the real pleasure is tactile.
+Press a hand into a cushion and feel the dense, springy resistance.
+To find pincushion moss is to spot those pale green domes on the forest floor.
+On rotting logs.
+Beside streams.
+Tight, compact, tidy.
+A living pincushion on the ground.
 The forest floor is damp.
-The moss sits, pale green and rounded, tight and tidy.
+The moss sits.
+Pale green and rounded.
+Tight and tidy.
 A finger presses.
 The moss springs back.
 It has been here for decades.
 It will be here for decades more.
 It does not hurry.
 It never has.
+Populations are not threatened.
+Common in damp, shaded forests.
+Particularly in the North Island and wetter western regions of the South Island.
+Localised threats include forest clearance.
+Stream modification.
+Climate change reducing forest floor moisture.